Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 #### Prerequisites

 Additional attributes for the attribute group have been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).
+Attributes can only be added to leaf-groups meaning groups without child groups.

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE GROUPS*